 You can find an easy to use Digital Class Yearbook in my TPT store:

-You can grab a FREE printable Student Memory Page for your students.
-You can use this on its own for an end-of-the-year activity or use it for your students to plan their yearbook page!
+Want a free End of Year Memory activity?
+You can use this printable page on its own for an end-of-the-year activity or use it for your students to plan their yearbook page.

 For another fun and easy end-of-the-year activity, check out my End of Year Digital Flipbook.
 Have your students create a digital brochure with Google Slides for your next year’s class!